GigaSpaces-ProfessionalServices/CSM-Magic-Tools/GS-CsvLoader/README.md

    `<prop key="csvFileName">ibm.us.csv</prop>`<br>
    `<prop key="csvPojo">com.gs.csm.data.MyNewPojo</prop>`<br>
    `<prop key="SpaceName">demo</prop>`<br>

 **Note:**<br>
-The above properties can be set using gs cli during the deployment phase as well (see an example in section 3).
+The above properties can be set using gs cli during the deployment phase as well.<br>

-2. build the maven project:
-         `./build.sh`
-3. `pu deploy --property=numberOfIterations=20 CSVFeeder /Users/aharonmoll/CSM-Magic-Tools/GS-CsvLoader/target/csvLoader-1.0-SNAPSHOT.jar`
+(see an example in import-csv-to-gs-from-pu.sh script).<br>

+2. ./import-csv-to-gs-from-pu.sh

-4. Verify in the Ops Manager that all records were loaded to Space:<br>
+3. Verify in the Ops Manager that all records were loaded to Space:<br>
    http://localhost:8090